How to reset this New Year

 Is your goal SMART?
 Specific, Measurable, Achievable, Realistic and Timely?

-I suggest considering your intentions for the year that are in line with your own values.
 How do you intend to show up this year?
 Not just at the beginning of the year.
 Setting intentions can be more actionable, particularly in our everyday lives when motivation inevitably slumps.

 Health

-I intend to support my health and fitness goals by setting time aside each week to do my food shopping and prepare nourishing meals
+I intend to support my health and fitness goals by setting time aside each week to do my food shopping and prepare nourishing meals.

 Strength and fitness

-I intend to improve my strength and fitness by going to the gym after work with my friend
+I intend to improve my strength and fitness by going to the gym after work with my friend.

 Self-care

-I intend to improve my energy and feel better throughout the days by going to bed at a consistent time each night
+I intend to improve my energy and feel better throughout the days by going to bed at a consistent time each night.

 Connection

-I intend to improve my friendships by scheduling time to meet my friends each week
+I intend to improve my friendships by scheduling time to meet my friends each week.

 What are your values and how do you intend to live in line with them?

-How to reset this Year – In Summary
+How To Reset This Year – In Summary

 A reset can simply be about taking stock of your current situation, behaviours and being honest with yourself about where you are and where your behaviours are bringing you.
 And more importantly, a reset does not have to be saved for January.
-You will go against your values and not be intentional in your behaviours at times throughout the year, no one is perfect, but writing down your values and intentions to come back to throughout the year will help you to reset again and again, not just in January.
+You will go against your values and not be intentional in your behaviours at times throughout the year.
+No one is perfect, but writing down your values and intentions to come back to throughout the year will help you to reset again and again, not just in January.

-If you would like further support with your nutrition, our team of experienced Nutritionists & Dietician would be happy to help you achieve your goals.
+If you would like further support with your nutrition, our team of experienced Nutritionists would be happy to help you achieve your goals.
 You can book a one-to-one consultation here daveynutrition Clinic – or email expertsupport@daveynutrition.com.

 References: